Norwegian mass killer Breivik still a danger, psychiatrist says at hearing | DW | 19.01.2022

 "He would not live up to his expectations of greatness.
 He would fall through the cracks in Norwegian society, and that could trigger new plans for aggression," she said.

-Rosenqvist also concluded that further psychiatric treatment was unlikely to accomplish any change.
+Rosenqvist also concluded that further psychiatric treatment was unlikely to achieve any change.

 jcg/sms (AFP, AP)